kerta1n/snapclient-docker/README.md

 -s: Run `aplay -L` on the host (don't use with `aplay -l`, snapclient identifies per `-L`) to find your soundcard.
 You can typically test this by plugging in each soundcard one at a time and looking at `dmesg`.

 # Credits/info
-Image/configurations are taken from https://github.com/Saiyato/snapclient_docker.
+Image/configurations are taken from/inspired by https://github.com/Saiyato/snapclient_docker.
 Built on Alpine to keep image as small as possible

+HUGE THANK YOU to Bart Ribbers for maintaining the Alpine build of Snapcast.
+[Bart Ribbers' Gitlab](https://gitlab.com/PureTryOut)

 [//]: # I am running this container across multiple physical machines with one instance per machine, why does Snapweb not show them all?
 It only shows whichever one has been recently restarted.
 [//]: This is because of Compose's networking config, which definitely could use some work for simple applications like this.
 You have to address each container with a bridge network, like so: